baltner/tidydata/README.md

 The data frame newdata contained all the right values and at first I attempted to write it to file as the final output in this form.
-However, the long variable names did not align well with the columns they represented so I was not happy with that result.
+However, the long variable names did not align well with the columns they represented (see newdata.txt in this repository) so I was not happy with that result.
 Instead, I used the melt function from the reshape2 package to convert these into row names, and then output this as the final product (tidy\_mean.txt).